JuliaPy/SymPy.jl/docs/src/Tutorial/matrices.md

  2/9   1/9
 ```

-Attemption to find the inverse of  `M1` will  error (we suppress its lengthy output)
+Attempting to find the inverse of  `M1` will  error (we suppress its lengthy output)

 ```jldoctest matrices
 julia> using Test